On vanishing of Kronecker coefficients: Introduction

 \subsection{Proof technique}

-Theorem~\ref{tkronnp} is proved by extending the NP-completeness technique in \cite{brunetti} in conjunction with the fundamental lower and upper bounds on Kronecker coefficients established in \cite{manivel1997applications,burgisserexp,vallejo2000plane}.
-Theorem~\ref{tkronpos} is a byproduct of this proof.
+\ref{tkronnp} is proved by extending the NP-completeness technique in \cite{brunetti} in conjunction with the fundamental lower and upper bounds on Kronecker coefficients established in \cite{manivel1997applications,burgisserexp,vallejo2000plane}. \ref{tkronpos} is a byproduct of this proof.

-A refined form of Theorem~\ref{tkronnp} lies at the heart of the proof of Theorem~\ref{tkron1}.
-Specifically, it is shown that (Theorem~\ref{tnprefined}) the problem of deciding positivity of $k^\lambda_{\mu,\pi}$ remains NP-hard under polynomial-time Karp reductions even when the partitions $(\lambda,\mu,\pi)$'s are required to satisfy the constraints (1)-(5) in Theorem~\ref{tkron1}.
-This is done by extending the proof technique of Theorem~\ref{tkron1} using the result in \cite{burgnonvanish} that $(\lambda,\delta(\lambda), \delta(\lambda))$, for $|\lambda|$ divisible by $r$, lies in the Kronecker cone whenever the height of $\lambda$ is $\le r^2$.
-By \cite{fortune}, if there exists a co-sparse NP-complete language under polynomial-time Karp-reductions, then $P=NP$.
+A refined form of \ref{tkronnp} lies at the heart of the proof of \ref{tkron1}.
+Specifically, we show in \ref{tnprefined} that the problem of deciding positivity of $k^\lambda_{\mu,\pi}$ remains NP-hard under polynomial-time many-one reductions \citep{karpcomplexity} even when the partitions $(\lambda,\mu,\pi)$ are required to satisfy the constraints \ref{tkron1:1}--\short\ref{tkron1:5}.
+This is done by extending the proof technique of \ref{tkron1} using the result in \cite{burgnonvanish} that $(\lambda,\delta(\lambda), \delta(\lambda))$, for $|\lambda|$ divisible by $r$, lies in the Kronecker cone whenever the height of $\lambda$ is $\le r^2$.
+By~\cite{fortune}, if there exists a co-sparse NP-complete language under polynomial-time many-one-reductions, then P=NP.
 (Here we call a language {\em sparse} if the number of strings in it of bitlength $\le N$ is bounded by a fixed polynomial in $N$.
 It is called {\em co-sparse} if its complement is sparse.)
-Hence this refined form (Theorem~\ref{tnprefined}) of Theorem~\ref{tkronnp}, in conjunction with \cite{fortune}, implies that the set of partition triples satisfying the constraints (0)-(5) in Theorem~\ref{tkron1} is non-sparse, i.e., has size superpolynomial in $m$, assuming that $\mbox{P} \not = \mbox{NP}$.
+Hence \ref{tnprefined} in conjunction with \cite{fortune} implies that the set of partition triples satisfying the constraints \ref{tkron1:0}--\short\ref{tkron1:5} is non-sparse, i.e., has size superpolynomial in $m$, assuming that P$\neq$NP.